Invariant measures on products and on the space of linear orders: Examples and other invariant measures

 In view of Remark~\ref{rem:dF-weaker-assumption}, it is more interesting to ask whether the weak elimination of imaginaries assumption can be replaced just by requiring \df{primitivity} of the action $\Aut(M) \actson M$, that is, the absence of invariant equivalence relations on $M$.
 (This would also have the advantage of being much easier to check.)
 It turns out that the answer is negative, as the following example shows.

 Let the signature $\cL$ consist of two unary relations $S_0$ and $S_1$ and a binary relation $R$.
 We consider the class $\cA$ of finite bipartite graphs viewed as $\cL$-structures, where the two parts of the graphs are labeled by $S_0$ and $S_1$ and $R$ is the edge relation.
-We require moreover that the degree of every element of $S_0$ is $2$.
+For a point $a$, we denote by $R(a)$ the set of $R$-neighbors of $a$.
+For elements of $\cA$, we require furthermore that the degree of every point in $S_0$ is $2$ and that $|R(a) \cap R(b)| \leq 1$ for all $a \neq b$ in $S_0$.
 It is easy to check that this is an amalgamation class; let $N$ be the Fraïssé limit.
 Denote $M = \set{a \in N : S_0(a)}$ and $P = \set{a \in N : S_1(a)}$.
 The class $\cA$ is not hereditary, so $N$ is not fully homogeneous but we do have homogeneity for algebraically closed, finite substructures of $N$.
 A finite substructure $A \sub N$ is algebraically closed iff for every $a \in A \cap M$, the degree of $a$ (calculated in $A$) is $2$ (that is, $A \in \cA$).